Black gram nutrition: glycemic index, calories and diets

-Cooking black gram beans lowers the fat content by nearly 4 times.
-A hundred gram serving of boiled black grams contains only 0.55g of fats.
+Cooking black gram beans lowers the fat content by nearly four times.
+A hundred-gram serving of boiled black grams contains only 0.55g of fats.

 The predominant fat type found in mungo beans is polyunsaturated fatty acids, making up 84% of the fat content.
 Black gram also contains low levels of monounsaturated and saturated fatty acids.

 As a plant product, black gram naturally contains no cholesterol.

 Black gram beans are rich in B group vitamins, particularly in vitamin B9 or folate, vitamins B1, B2, B3, B5, and B6.
 Mungo beans also contain some amounts of vitamin A, vitamin K, and vitamin E.